 Get a weather alert app for where you’re going.
 Listen to safety instructions & touch up with local news.
 If a storm, flood, or fire warning is issued, immediately change your plans.

-To follow these little decisions now can help protect the places you love in the future.
+Making these small decisions now can help you protect the places you love in the future.

 Related Article > https://www.climatechallange.com/recharging-your-life-the-health-benefits-of-holiday-experiences/